mrandi96/svc-not-e/README.md

 # svc-not-e
-This is a services for not-e appliactions
+This is a services for not-e applications

 How to use
 1. open folder in the terminal